-After months of backpacking in Pakistan, here’s my guide with everything you need to know before going to Pakistan.
-Includes information on visas, transportation, costs, and everything else you need to know for your travels to Pakistan.
-This guide is the accumulation of more than 6 months of traveling in Pakistan
+Updated in 2020: After months of backpacking in Pakistan, here’s my complete Pakistan travel guide.
+Includes information on visas, transportation, costs, and everything else you need to know about travel in Pakistan.
+This guide is the child of a total of almost a year of traveling in the country, and includes everything you need to know before traveling to Pakistan.

 Curious about traveling to Pakistan but nervous about going alone?
 Check out my unique Pakistan tours.

-Jaw-dropping nature, diverse cultures, and delicious food—Pakistan’s got it all.
+Jaw-dropping nature, diverse cultures, and delicious food—these are but a few of the things you’ll experience when you visit Pakistan.
 Most importantly, it’s home to the most hospitable people I’ve met in my travels.
-It’s no wonder more and more people are traveling to Pakistan!
+It’s no wonder more and more people want to travel to Pakistan!

 - SIM cards and WiFi